jhpyle/docassemble/_policies/data-privacy.md

 **docassemble** contains a number of privacy features that benefit end user data privacy, such as:
-* Server-side encryption where the user's interview answers are encrypted by the user's password; and
+* Server-side encryption where the user's interview answers are encrypted by the user's password.
+The downside is that if a user forgets their password, they are locked out of their answers.
 * Password-based login system.
+There are also other authentication mechanisms, but they diminish the security of server-side encryption because the decryption key is stored inside the sever.
+* Role-based authorization system that allows administrators to assign varying levels of permission to users.
+* Automatic banning of any IP addresses that try to guess passwords.

 **docassemble** contains a number of features that enable end users' the right to be forgotten, such as: